 After the applicant completed the citizenship requirements and signed an oath of allegiance (a record usually found along with the petition), a certificate of naturalization was issued to the immigrant.
 Most certificates contain the individual’s name, certificate number, name of the court where he filed, and date issued.
-After 1929, the certificate also included a photo.

 The government didn’t retain copies of these certificates, so the best place to find them is among family papers.

 These documents contain statements made during a naturalization hearing by witnesses in support of an applicant’s petition.